common-workflow-language/common-workflow-language/v1.0/invocation.md

   * `runtime.outdirSize`: reserved storage space available in the designated output directory
   * `runtime.tmpdirSize`: reserved storage space available in the designated temporary directory

+For `cores`, `ram`, `outdirSize` and `tmpdirSize`, if an implementation can't provide the actual number of reserved cores during the expression evaluation time, it should report back the minimal requested amount.

 See [ResourceRequirement](#ResourceRequirement) for details on how to describe the hardware resources required by a tool.